andreivisan/arc2cracked/5.Rust/README.md

 the function.
 There is no way we can specify lifetime parameters that would change the dangling reference, and Rust won’t let us create a dangling reference.

+- Ultimately, lifetime syntax is about connecting the lifetimes of various parameters and return values of functions.
+Once they’re connected, Rust has enough information to allow memory-safe operations and disallow operations that would create dangling pointers or otherwise violate memory safety.